 How Abstract API Handles Email Validation in Bootstrap

-Abstract API addresses the core weaknesses of traditional methods.
-It moves beyond simple syntax checks to confirm actual email deliverability.
+Abstract API addresses the core weaknesses of traditional methods through server-side checks that assess an email's actual deliverability.

-- It performs validation on the server, so users cannot bypass the check.
+- It moves validation to the server, so users cannot bypass the check.

-- The API conducts real-time MX lookups and SMTP handshakes to verify server health.
+- It performs real-time MX record lookups and SMTP handshakes to confirm server health.

-- It screens for disposable, free, or role-based addresses and suggests corrections for common typos.
+- It screens for disposable, free, and role-based email providers.

-- The system returns a clear deliverability verdict plus granular flags for detailed risk scores.
+- It returns a clear deliverability verdict and granular flags for detailed risk scores.

-- First, sign in at Abstract API, create a new project, and copy your unique Email Validation API key.
+- Sign in at Abstract API, create a project, and copy your Email Validation API key.

-- Install a client like Axios with the command npm i axios, or you can use the native fetch API.
+- Install a client like Axios through the command "npm i axios" or use native fetch.

 <form id="reg" class="needs-validation">